noahbenson/visual-autolabel/README.md

   regions.
 * `-V <template>` or `--volume=<template>`.
 Also output a Nifti or MGZ volume, depending on the file type of the given template image, of the visual areas or rings.
 The file is written to the subject's `mri/` directory by default.
+The template image must be an image file itself or the string `'native'` or `'raw'`.
+If an image file (`.mgz`, `.mgh`, `.nii`, or `.nii.gz`) is given, then the resulting image will have the same affine, shape, and file type as the template.
+The option `'native'` results in an image with the native FreeSurfer orientation, such as in the subject's `ribbon.mgz` file while the option `'raw'` results in an image with the subjects' `rawavg.mgz` file, which is typically aligned to the scanner.
 * `-a` or `--annot`.
 Also output a FreeSurfer annotation file, by default to the subject's `label/` directory.
 * `-x` or `--no-surface`.
 Skip writing out the surface MGZ files to the